wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 <tbody>
 <tr class="even">
 <td><strong>Clone</strong></td>
 <td>By setting the clone configuration, the message can be cloned or used as a reference during enriching.
-The default value is true.
+The default value is <code>true</code>.
 </td>
 </tr>
 <tr class="odd">